 In addition to the volleyball courts and paddleboard rentals on Venice City Beach, Venice Beach Boardwalk has a skate park, handball court, and quirky shops to keep you interested and entertained.

-If participating in sports isn’t your cup of tea, sip a drink on any of the Ocean Front Walk benches and enjoy people-watching and interesting street performances.
+If participating in sports isn’t your cup of tea, sip a drink on any of the Ocean Front Walk benches and enjoy people-watching and interesting street performances and other entertainment.

 Zuma Beach

 Even if you haven’t visited, you may recognize Zuma Beach.
 The white sand stretches for miles and is so picture-perfect that Baywatch was often shot here.
-Zuma Beach is wide with soft sand; you’ll find it packed more often than not.
+Zuma Beach is wide with soft sand; you’ll find it packed more often than not, as it’s a favorite for local residents.

-One of the best beaches near Los Angeles, this wide beach is littered with countless volleyball courts and offers on-site surf lessons.
-The crystal clear waters at Zuma Beach are ranked among the safest in Los Angeles, making it perfect for swimmers.
+One of the most famous beaches near Los Angeles, this wide beach is littered with countless volleyball courts and offers on-site surf lessons.
+The crystal clear waters at Zuma Beach are ranked among the safest in Los Angeles and patrolled by lifeguards, making it perfect for swimmers.

 Will Rogers State Beach